 Unfortunately, many of these tools are not applicable to low-code platforms.

 In the long run, the lack of an adequate approach in this area may lead to a reduction in the quality of the end product.

 Low-code platforms certainly allow for faster software development by creating applications from predefined blocks.
 This possibility allows people without a technical background to join the process of software development.

 On the other hand, the possibilities of these platforms are limited to some extent.
-Maintaining such an application in production in the long run may be risky, as it may not be able to meet the growing demands of users.
+Maintaining such an application in production, in the long run, might be risky, as it may not be able to meet the growing demands of users.